 1. Project Based Voucher Elderly 100 Points

 2. Right of First Refusal 25 Points

 3. No Fault Displacement 20 Points

+4. Non-Elderly Disabled 10 Points

-4. Preference under Olmstead 7 Points
+5. Preference under Olmstead 7 Points

-5. Homeless Service Organizations 7 Points
+6. Homeless Service Organizations 7 Points

+7. Long Term Homelessness 7 Points

-6. Single Elderly or Disabled 5 Points
+8. Single Elderly or Disabled 5 Points

-7. Veterans Preference 3 points

-8. Displaced Boston Resident Preference 2 points

-9. Working Families, Single Disabled, Single Elderly Prefe rence 1 points

-- 4. Among applicants on the waiting list with equal preference status, how are applicants selected? (select one) - X: Date and time of application (after lottery for Housing Choice Voucher Program tenant-based)

-\\\\: Drawing (lottery) or other random choice technique

-5. If the PHA plans to employ preferences for "residents who live and/or work in the jurisdiction" (select one) X: This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston : The PHA requests approval for this preference through this PHA Plan 6.
-Relationship of preferences to income targeting requirements: (select one) : The PHA applies preferences within income tiers X: Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements
+- 9. Veterans Preference10.
+Displaced Boston Resident Preference2 points - 11.
+Working Families, Single Disabled, Single Elderly Preference 1 points - 4.
+Among applicants on the waiting list with equal preference status, how are applicants selected? (select one) - $\underline{X}$ : Date and time of application (after lottery for Housing Choice Voucher Program tenant-based) - \\\\: Drawing (lottery) or other random choice technique - 5.
+If the PHA plans to employ preferences for "residents who live and/or work in the jurisdiction" (select one) - X: This preference has previously been reviewed and approved by HUD for Displaced Resident from a unit in the City of Boston - \\\: The PHA requests approval for this preference through this PHA Plan - 6.
+Relationship of preferences to income targeting requirements: (select one) - \\\\: The PHA applies preferences within income tiers - X: Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements